nswdpc/silverstripe-mailgun-sync/README.md

 ## Manual Resubmission

-Messages can be resent from the Mailgun control panel
+Messages can be resent from the Mailgun control panel.
+This depends on your Message Retention setting for the relevant mailing domain in Mailgun.

 ## DMARC considerations